javerthl/SN-docs-scraper/README.md

 ## What's included in the repo
 - A scraping script
 - A combine + cleaning script
-- Example text of a single docs page that was scraped from ServiceNow's documentation on MCP client: https://www.servicenow.com/docs/bundle/zurich-intelligent-experiences/page/administer/model-context-protocol-client/reference/mcp-client.html
+- Example text of a single docs page that was scraped from ServiceNow's documentation on MCP client (uncleaned): https://www.servicenow.com/docs/bundle/zurich-intelligent-experiences/page/administer/model-context-protocol-client/concept/add-mcp-client-on-ai-agent-studio.html
 - Example of combined and cleaned text file, final result.
 - Example prompt that can be used a Claude Q&A agent using the text file as context.